 Staff should follow the Academy's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
-This may include a referral by the DSL to Channel http://www.rochdale.gov.uk/more-services/emergencies-and-crime/Pages/refer-risk-of-radicalisation.aspx or children's social care depending on the level of risk.
+This may include a referral by the DSL to Channel or children's social care depending on the level of risk.
 However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or ask the DSL to submit a referral form to EHASH or call them directly.
-Advice and support can also be sought from Local Authority Equality and Community Cohesion Officer, Muhammad Abdulaleem on 01706 926437.
+Advice and support can also be sought from children's social care.
+Rochdale Safeguarding Partnership Board - Prevent